-The NWIFCA proposes to authorise a number of undersize (less than 45mm) mussel hand-gathered and vessel dredge fishery within the site.
+The NWIFCA proposes to authorise a number of undersize (less than 45mm) mussel hand-gathered and vessel dredge fishery within the site, and a hand gathered size fishery.

 The proposed opened fisheries will be by permits issued under NWIFCA Restrictions on the Use of a Dredge 2017, and by authorisation issued under NWIFCA Byelaw 3, Permit to Fish Cockles and Mussels by derogating against the minimum landing size for mussel for the hand gathered fishery.
 After 1st of September 2022, permits to fish undersize mussel will be issued under the flexible conditions of the new Byelaw 3 cockle and mussel hand fishing permit 2019.